 You see, I've got the best house in all of Addley.
-It's not the biggest house, but it's got the best location, right next to the junior high baseball field. garage windows face left field.
+It's not the biggest house, but it's got the best location, right next to the junior high baseball field.
+The garage windows face left field.
 The guy who owned the house before me had these heavy screens put The first thing I did over them. when I bought the place was take off those screens.
-Two-hundredtwenty-two yards from home plate to my garage windows.
-It takes a hell of a junior high kid to hit a ball that far.
-I look at my garage windows as a motivator and a way to scout the kids coming up, the ones who are going to give us a shot at the state championship.
+Twohundred-twenty-two yards from home plate to my garage windows.
+It takes a hell of a junior high kid to hit a ball that far. (more)